fusiondew/Xeverous.github.io/content/generic/cccppp.md

 using namespace std;
 ```

 There are tons of places where you can read read it's a terrible practice. **It's the \#1 the most trivial and the most common C++ mistake ever made.
-It's often the first thing which is recommended for beginners and presented in hello world example.**
+But it's often the first thing which is recommended for beginners and presented in hello world examples.**

 So what's the actual problem with this statement? - It's in the title.
 Placing a namespace using allows to shorten names of their namespaces - eg `std::cout` to `cout`.